Keyboard shortcuts

 --edges, -e <kind>

---format <fmt>
+--format <format>

-Determine how to display nodes (long, short)
+Determine how to display node names (short, long)

 EXAMPLES